bshack/trndyModel/README.md

 modelColor.delete();
 ```

-This will emit a 'change' event.
+This will emit 'change' and 'delete' events.

 ## Collection Usage